Dear ACP clients,

 What do I need to bring to the VFS appointment?

-1. Your Angolan passport with the ACP permit inside.
+2. Your original Angolan passport with the original ACP permit inside.

-- If you are employed: you must bring a letter from your employer confirming your employment.
-This letter must: be signed, and be recently dated and contain the company contact details.
-Alternatively, you must bring a current contract of employment.
+- If you are employed: you must bring a sworn affidavit from your employer confirming your employment.
+This should be a letter that is signed, recently dated and containing the company contact details.
+This letter must be certified true by a Commissioner of Oaths (this can be signed at a police station, bank, post office).
+Alternatively, you can hand in a contract of employment, so long as it is valid.

 - If you are self-employed: you must bring your business registration with CPIC, or SARS registration of business.
 If you do not have these, you must bring a completed affidavit, please click here to download this affidavit.